Use chroot with vsftpd to connect to FTPS with multiple users

 cd /etc/pki/tls/private openssl genrsa 2048 > vsftpd.key openssl req -new -key vsftpd.key -x509 -days 3650 -out vsftpd.pem mv vsftpd.pem /etc/pki/tls/certs/vsftpd.pem chmod 600 /etc/pki/tls/certs/vsftpd.pem

-You will need to enter the certificate ON information in the above steps, so please set it up as shown below.
+Following the above steps, you will need to enter the certificate's ON information, so configure it appropriately as shown below.

-(Since it is self-signed, if you are only using it within your company, you can basically enter anything except the hostname.)
+(Since it's self-signed, if you're only using it within your company, basically anything other than the hostname should be fine.)

 Connection Test